Blokz101/Obsidian-Vault/Le Chatelier's Principle.md

 - ## Definition
 	- When a system at [[Equilibrium]] is placed under **stress**, it will respond in such a way that relieves as much **stress** as possible.
-		- We can use this to force a reaction to do what we want it to.
 	- Assume we have a reaction at [[Equilibrium]] and apply the stress of:
 		- Adding reactants.
 			- The **reaction shifts right** to use up some of the extra **reactant** to restore [[Equilibrium]].